EliMartian/fortune_teller_app/README.md

 # List of Features required for MVP + breaking down Deliverables

-Feature 1: Security Search feature, where the user enters a ticker symbol, gets back some information about the performance of the security over different time periods.
+## Feature 1: Security Search feature
+Description: Where the user enters a ticker symbol, gets back some information about the performance of the security over different time periods.

 Deliverables 1: For this first feature, the deliverables required left to finish are the following:
 * Build in graph ranges so the user can choose between different time period (ie graph of 5 years, 10 years, etc).
 * I would also like to add a scaler so the user can drag how much they want to invest and then get customized numbers based on however much they invested.
 * Build in a few second delay when the user searches up a stock, where it shows them one of the quotes that they have selected (loading screen basically)

-Feature 2: User Portfolio create feature, where the user can build a portfolio with a name and share with others
+## Feature 2: User Portfolio create feature
+Description: Where the user can build a portfolio with a name and share with others

 Deliverables 2: For the second feature, the deliverables required left to finish are the following:
 * Add more than just the current name, security list (of tickers) that defines a Portfolio.
 Would like to add at least one